HarryPeers/Revision-Notes/README.md

 •	Using a quality model like FURPS (Functionality, usability, Reliability, Performance and supportability) explain how your proposal will meet all this.
 •	In the functionality, make sure to list the functional and non-functional requirements.
 •	State where the website will link to if any.
 •	List the accessibility features you might consider.
+Error messages need to be helpful and have an error icon.
+Visual 		hierarchies etc.
 •	Create a Hierarchy diagram for
 o	How a user would log in / Create an account
 o	Create a hierarchy diagram for any main action that can be performed using the application / Create a user journey diagram for the process.